When Do You Need a Certificate of Origin?

 For exports to Arab League member states, some transactions require an Arab-British Certificate of Origin, issued specifically by the Arab-British Chamber of Commerce in London.
 This is a distinct document from the standard Chamber certificate and is specifically recognised by Arab League customs authorities.
 If your customer is in one of these markets and has requested this document, a standard Chamber certificate may not be accepted as a substitute.

-EUR1 Movement Certificates for EU Trade
+Statements on Origin for EU Trade

 For exports to the EU under the UK–EU Trade and Cooperation Agreement, the standard mechanism for claiming preferential rates is the statement on origin — a declaration made by the exporter on the commercial invoice using specific prescribed wording.
 This is a self-certified document; you do not need to go to the Chamber for it.

 The exact wording must match the relevant trade agreement — you cannot improvise.
-ClearDocs generates correctly worded supplier declarations as part of the export document pack, so you don't need to recall the exact prescribed text for each agreement.
+ClearDocs generates correctly worded origin declarations as part of the export document pack, so you don't need to recall the exact prescribed text for each agreement.

 What ClearDocs Handles — and What It Doesn't

-ClearDocs generates the documents that UK exporters can self-produce: commercial invoices, packing lists, and supplier declarations of origin (including correctly worded statements on origin for TCA and other FTA purposes).
+ClearDocs generates the documents that UK exporters can self-produce: commercial invoices, packing lists, and origin declarations (including correctly worded statements on origin for TCA purposes and equivalent declarations for other FTAs).

 ClearDocs does not issue formal certificates of origin.
 These require Chamber of Commerce certification and cannot be self-generated.
 If your shipment requires a formal certificate, you'll need to apply through your local Chamber or the Arab-British Chamber as appropriate.